 Automation and Monitoring

-Automated Swarf Removal: Some advanced CNC machines have automated swarf removal systems.
+Automated Swarf Removal: Most CNC machines have automated swarf removal systems.
 Consider integrating this technology into your facility to enhance efficiency.
+When purchasing new machines, it is always worth considering swarf management controls as part of the purchasing criteria.

 Monitoring Systems: Use IoT and other monitoring systems to track swarf production and collection, ensuring timely maintenance and emptying of collection systems.
 Other systems such as machine monitoring can track how much time operators spend managing swarf from their machine(s).